Here is what’s going on in your outdoor recreation

 UTAH OLYMPIC PARK

 Adventure activities, including the summer Comet bobsled ride, three adventure courses, two zip lines at the tower.
 From Oct.
 7 through October 22, adventure activities will be open Saturday and Sundays only from 10 a.m. to 6 p.m.
-For more information, call 435-658-4200 or visit this website.
+For more information, call 435-658-4200 or visit UtahOlympicLegacy.com.

 MOUNTAIN TRAILS